-+ = provides protection

-- = Does not provide protection
+[&]quot;+" = provides protection "-" = Does not provide protection

-AFRAME, GOLD RUSH AZOXY 2SC, QUADRIS, SATORI, TREVO (azoxystrobin)

-Mode of Action: 11 (Qol)
+Aframe, Azoxy 2SC, Quadris, Satori, Trevo (azoxystrobin) Mode of Action: 11 (QoI)

-Targeted diseases: Common leaf spot (Pseudopeziza medicaginis) Spring black stem and leaf spot (Phoma medicaginis), Summer black stem and leaf spot (Cercospora medicaginis), Rust (Uromyces spp), Powdery mildew (Erysiphe pisi), Downy mildew (Perenospora trifoliorum), Rhizoctonia blight/black patch (Rhizoctonia spp.)
+Targeted diseases: Common leaf spot (Pseudopeziza medicaginis), Spring black stem and leaf spot (Phoma medicaginis), Summer black stem and leaf spot (Cercospora medicaginis), Rust (Uromyces spp), Powdery mildew (Erysiphe pisi), Downy mildew (Perenospora trifoliorum), and Rhizoctonia blight/black patch (Rhizoctonia spp.)

-Apply prior to disease development and continue throughout the season.
+Restrictions: Apply prior to disease development and continue throughout the season.
 Use higher rates when disease pressure is severe.

-Do not apply within 14 days of harvest.
+Do not apply within 14 days of harvest and grazing.
 Do not apply more than two sequential applications without alternating with another fungicide chemistry.
 Do not apply more than 15.5 fl oz/A per cutting.
 Quadris, Aframe, Azoxy 2SC, and Satori may be applied by ground, air or through chemigation.
 Use of an adjuvant such as a crop oil concentrate (COC) or a non-ionic surfactant (NIS) is recommended.
 Do not apply more than 0.75 lbs a.i./A per season.